mobify/iterstuff/README.md

     >>> print list(takewhile(lambda x: x.isdigit(), data))
     ['2', '3']

 What happened to '1'?
-When we were taking the non-digits, the `takewhile` function took it from `data`, passed it to the `lambda` and when that returned False, terminated.
+When we were processing the non-digits, the `takewhile` function read the '1' from `data`, passed it to the `lambda` and when that returned False, terminated.
 But of course, by then the '1' had already been consumed, so when we started the second `takewhile`, the first character it got was '2'.

 We can solve this with a Lookahead.
 Here's a 'repeatable takewhile' equivalent (which is in the module):